San Juan Creek Flood Control Channel Improvements

 The Southern California Regional Rail Authority in partnership with the Orange County Transportation Authority (OCTA) is planning to replace the 100 year old railroad bridge over San Juan Creek near the southeast corner of the City’s Groundwater Recovery Plant and to the east of Descanco Park.
 The current bridge is in need of repair due to its age and condition.
 The existing bridge will remain in place until a new bridge just to the west is constructed.

-During construction of the new bridge, it will be necessary to close the existing bikeway that extends east of the I-5 Freeway to the trail along San Juan Creek from July 2019 through January 2022.
+During construction of the new bridge, it will be necessary to close the existing bikeway that extends east of the I-5 Freeway to the trail along San Juan Creek, which is anticipated to occur June 2022 through December 2024.
 To provide a continuous bikeway during construction, a detour will be installed.
 The detour will be begin on Avenida Padre, continue on Camino Capistrano, turn left on Del Obispo Street, enter the Trabuco Creek trail levee, and then continue south.
 Click here for detour map.